iwantmyname/blog/src/2013/06/posthaven-a-second-look-at-the-new-posterous.md

 layout: post
 date: 2013-06-07 05:02:04 +1200
 author: Owen
-title: "Posthaven: A Second Look At The New Posterous"
+title: Posthaven: A Second Look At The New Posterous
 ----

 We wrote a [few months back](https://iwantmyname.com/blog/2013/03/migrating-your-site-and-custom-domain-from-posterous-to-posthaven-made-easy.html) about Posterous closing down and the new service created by the original co-founders called [Posthaven](http://posthaven.com), which was intended to save Posterous blogs forever.
 The company offers hosting for blogs for just $5 a month and says that they intend to keep it that way forever.